Last Updated 10/8/18.

 Help!
 I have set my Goal Segment incorrectly and my campaign has already started running.
 Can you rerun my campaign to show the correct number or conversions?

 Unfortunately, if your Goal Segment has been set incorrectly, we cannot rerun your campaign to reflect the new changes or retroactively count your conversions.
 Your campaign will begin to count the conversions associated with the new Goal Segment from the time you made those changes.
-We recommend contacting your Customer Success Manager if you have any questions setting up your Goal Segment before flighting your campaign.
+If you have a dedicated Customer Success Manager, we recommend contacting them if you have any questions setting up your Goal Segment before flighting your campaign.

 Do I have to set a Goal Segment to run my campaign?